FlowFuse/website/src/changelog/2024/01/device-onboarding-improvements.md

 configured and connected to the FlowFuse platform.

-Now, when you create a device on the platform, you will be offered a simple "Quick Connect" command.
-Run this command in a terminal or command windows and the let the device agent do all the hard work for you.
+Now, when you create a device on the platform, you will be offered a simple "Setup command".
+Run this command in a terminal and the let the device agent do all the hard work for you.

 ![](./images/quick-connect-1.png)